ELITR/online-text-flow/README.md

     elitr/onlinetextflow/events.py --help
     python3 -m elitr.onlinetextflow.__init__

-The [`config.py`](elitr/onlinetextflow/config.py) defines the defaults for [`server.py`](elitr/onlinetextflow/server.py), which can be useful if command line parameters cannot be provided via a command line.
+The [`config.py`](elitr/onlinetextflow/config.py) defines the defaults for [`server.py`](elitr/onlinetextflow/server.py), which can be useful if application parameters cannot be provided via a command line.

 ### online-text-flow / [\_\_init\_\_.py](elitr/onlinetextflow/__init__.py)

     Usage: online-text-flow [OPTIONS] COMMAND [ARGS]...

       Entry point for the executables of the online-text-flow project.
 Replace the COMMAND from the list below to learn more details.

       Try `online-text-flow COMMAND --help` and `online-text-flow-COMMAND -h`.

     Options:
       -h, --help  Show this message and exit.

     Commands:
-      client      Emit data from the standard input as the KIND of events to the...
-      events      Turn data from speech recognition into text for machine... from_brief  Converts from the brief text-flow into the original one. server      Run the web app to merge, stream, and render online text flow... to_brief    Converts into the brief text-flow.
+      client      Emit data as the KIND of events to the URL/send websocket or... events      Turn data from speech recognition into text for machine... from_brief  Converts from the brief text flow into the original one. server      Run the web app to merge, stream, and render online text flow... to_brief    Converts into the brief text flow from the original one.

 ### online-text-flow events / [events.py](elitr/onlinetextflow/events.py)

     Usage: online-text-flow events [OPTIONS] [LANG]

       Turn data from speech recognition into text for machine translation.
 The emitted events are classified sentences rather than text chunks evolving in time and disturbing the flow.
 The complete text is emitted just once.

-          Parameters:

-          [LANG] is the source language passed to MosesSentenceSplitter.
-Default is en.
+      LANG is the language code passed to MosesSentenceSplitter, 'en' if none.

     Options:
       -l, --line    Output the events as lines of artificial timestamps and text, where specific differences in timestamps group the events and